RockefellerArchiveCenter/project_electron/transfer/bagit-specification.md

 ### Bagging-Date

-*   **Definition:** Reserved field specified by the BagIt specification.
-Date that the content was prepared for delivery.
+*   **Definition:** Date that the content was prepared for delivery.
-*   **Puropose:** Provides the date the bag was created.
+*   **Puropose:** Provides the date the bag was created to ensure authenticity.
 *   **Data type:** Values must meet _ISO 8601: Standard for Representation of Dates and Times_.
 *   **Obligation:** Required
 *   **Repeatability:** No
 *   **Examples:**
     *   "2016-04-24"

-### Payload-Oxum

-*   **Definition:** Reserved field specified by the BagIt specification.
-The "octetstream sum" of the payload, namely, a two-part number of the form `OctetCount.StreamCount`, where OctetCount is the total number of octets (8-bit bytes) across all payload file content and StreamCount is the total number of payload files.
-Payload-Oxum should be included in `bag-info.txt` if at all possible.
-*   **Purpose:** Payload-Oxum is intended for machine consumption.
-*   **Data type:** OctetCount.StreamCount
-*   **Obligation:** Required
-*   **Repeatability:** No
-*   **Examples:**
-    *   "279164409832.1198"

 ### Bag-Count

-*   **Definition:** Reserved field specified by the BagIt specification.
-Two numbers separated by 'of', in particular, 'N of T', where T is the total number of bags in a group of bags and N is the ordinal number within the group; if T is not known, specify it as '?' (question mark).
+*   **Definition:** Two numbers separated by 'of', in particular, 'N of T', where T is the total number of bags in a group of bags and N is the ordinal number within the group; if T is not known, specify it as '?' (question mark).
-*   **Purpose:** Provide information how many bags make up the record transfer.
+*   **Purpose:** Allows donors to split large bags into multiple parts that can be reassembled later.
 *   **Data type:** String
 *   **Obligation:** Optional
 *   **Repeatability:** No